Director of Global Health and Disability - Global Health, Nesta Challenges

 Daniel leads the Global Health Team, including the Longitude Prize, at Nesta Challenges.

-The Longitude Prize is a £10 million project designed to incentivise the development of a rapid diagnostic test to improve the use of antibiotics.
+At Nesta Challenges, Daniel leads Global Health including managing the Longitude Prize, which is a £10 million project designed to incentivise the development of a rapid diagnostic test to improve the use of antibiotics.
 Daniel represents Nesta in international One Health forums designed to address the challenge of antimicrobial resistance.
 This includes championing new strategies to address the market failure that has led to a lack of diagnostic products to address AMR.

 Daniel is also exploring new prizes in Essential Surgery and non-pharmaceutical treatments of chronic pain.